Pulsar Downloads

 Binaries are built from a number of different branches and PRs but you should stick to the master branch releases for the most stable ones unless you know exactly what you are looking for.

-To download a binary from Cirrus CI please follow the below steps:
+To download a binary from Cirrus CI (Apple silicon and ARM Linux only) please follow the below steps:

 • Go to the master branch Pulsar Cirrus CI pageopen in new window.